Information evolution in the interior of an axially symmetric BTZ black hole: Metric of rotating BTZ black hole and Interior volume

-where the dash $(')$ represents the derivative with respect to $r$. \textbf{The} angular velocity around the axis of rotation in its actual form can be \textbf{defined} as
+here the dash $(')$ represents the derivative with respect to $r$.
+The angular velocity around the axis of rotation is

-Note that this definition of angular velocity is valid only in $(2+1)-$dimensional space-time.
-The position of ergo-sphere is $r_+<r<r_s$, where Penrose process and Misnor super-radiation process is active.
-The heat capacity due to constant angular momentum \textbf{J} and constant angular velocity $C_\Omega$ are
+Remember that this definition of angular velocity is valid only in case of $(2+1)-$dimensional space-time.
+This point enables us to calculate the number of quantum modes in the interior of the proposed scalar field.
+The Penrose and Misner super-radiation processes are active in the region of Ergo-sphere with range $r_+<r<r_s$.
+The Heat capacities due to constant angular momentum J and constant angular velocity $C_\Omega$ are

-where $C_o =4\pi r_+$ is the heat capacity at $J=0$.
-As $X<1$ so, \textbf{for BTZ black hole, heat capacity is always positive.} The vacuum state has no traces of mass i.e. $m=0 \Rightarrow J=0$, \textbf{so the metric is}
+here $C_o =4\pi r_+$ is the heat capacity at $J=0$.
+As $X<1$ so, for BTZ black hole the heat capacity is always positive.
+From above Eq. (\ref{metric}), we can write it as \cite{Carlip:1995qv}